Topic: Unitarian Universalism

 It’s Hard to Be a UU

 In this week’s sermon, we draw inspiration from Rabbi David Small, a character in a series of captivating novels, who embodies a unique blend of spiritual leadership and crime-solving.
-Reflecting on his insightful remark, “it is hard to be a Jew,” we explore the parallels … read more.
+Reflecting on his insightful remark, “it is hard to be a Jew,” we explore the parallels between Judaism and Unitarian-Universalism as non-comfortable religions.
+Bob Allen is … Continue reading It’s Hard to Be a UU

 To Love into Being